 Firsthand Technology Value Fund, Inc. (the "Company," "us," "our," and "we"), is a Maryland corporation and an externally managed, non-diversified, closed-end management investment company that has elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
 The Company acquired most of its existing portfolio securities through the reorganization of Firsthand Technology Value Fund, a series of Firsthand Funds, into the Company.
 The reorganization was completed on April 15, 2011.
 The Company commenced operations on April 18th, 2011.
 Under normal circumstances, the Company will invest at least 80% of its assets for investment purposes in technology companies, which are considered to be those companies that derive at least 50% of their revenues from products and/or services within the information technology sector or the so-called "cleantech" sector.
 Information technology companies include, but are not limited to, those focused on computer hardware, software, telecommunications, networking, Internet, and consumer electronics.
 While there is no standard definition of cleantech, it is generally regarded as including goods and services designed to harness renewable energy and materials, eliminate emissions and waste, and reduce the use of natural resources.
 In addition, under normal circumstances we will invest at least 70% of our assets in private venture capital companies and in public companies with market capitalizations less than \$250 million.
 We anticipate that our portfolio will be primarily composed of equity and equity derivative securities of technology and cleantech companies (as defined above), both private venture capital-stage companies as well as publicly-traded companies.
-We expect that these investments will range between \$1 million and \$10 million each, although this investment size will vary proportionately with the size of the Company's capital base.
+We expect that these investments will normally range between \$1 million and \$10 million each, although this investment size will vary proportionately with the size of the Company's capital base.
+During the first year of the Company's operation, however, the Company's assets may be substantially invested in cash or cash equivalents.
 The Company's shares are listed on the NASDAQ Global Market under the symbol "SVVC."